Best Personal Finance Tools for Self-Employed Workers 2026

 - Budgeting tools are pretty basic

-- Customer support can lag during peak times
+- Customer support sometimes lags during busy periods

 5. Fidelity — Best for Self-Employed Retirement Accounts

-Here's the thing — retirement planning is where most self-employed workers leave the most money on the table, and the gap is usually massive.
-No employer match, no automatic enrollment, no 401k that HR quietly set up for you on day one.
-Fidelity fills that gap better than almost anyone, offering Solo 401(k) accounts, SEP-IRAs, and SIMPLE IRAs with no account fees and access to a massive fund lineup.
+Here's what matters: retirement planning is where most self-employed workers leave the most money on the table, and it's usually a lot.
+No employer match, no automatic enrollment, no 401k that HR set up on day one.
+Fidelity addresses that gap better than almost anyone, offering Solo 401(k) accounts, SEP-IRAs, and SIMPLE IRAs with zero account fees and access to a massive fund selection.

 The Solo 401(k) at Fidelity lets you contribute as both employee and employer — up to $70,000 in 2026 depending on your income.
-That's a tax shelter that salaried workers genuinely can't match, and Fidelity makes it relatively straightforward to open and manage.
-Honestly, if you're self-employed and not using a Solo 401(k), you're leaving thousands of dollars in tax savings on the table every single year.
-That one stings a little to type.
+That's a tax shelter that salaried workers literally can't match, and Fidelity makes it straightforward to open and manage.
+But here's the uncomfortable truth: if you're self-employed and not using a Solo 401(k), you're leaving thousands in tax savings on the table every single year.
+That stings to type.

 Key Features: